artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 I’m not trying to be pedantic.
 I believe GraphQL succeeds at something subtler and more important than literally being a graph query language.
 I’m writing this piece because I kept running into difficulties approaching GraphQL from the standpoints of REST, graph theory, or typical query languages.
 As I read blog posts, StackOverflow Q&As, issues on the GraphQL repo and the GraphQL spec itself, I developed a much more nuanced understanding, which I outline below.

 For brevity, the following assumes a intermediate familiarity with GraphQL, including its type system, syntax, and server-side implementation.
 If you don’t have this level of familiarity, I recommend going through any tutorial that requires you to set up a GraphQL server, not just play with the query language (which is how I ended up with a lot of misconceptions).
+[The docs for the official JavaScript server library](https://graphql.org/graphql-js/) are a good option.
 I’m going to start with the basics, but only so I can put my own spin on those concepts, not to really illustrate them with examples.

 # A tree of fetches